 Originally, she thought she might find 50 theaters that people remembered, but by the end of her search she found 86 theaters, and countless memories, enough that “Flickering Treasures,” which is now in its second printing, had to be cut down to include only 72 theaters.
 “It was painful to eliminate them,” Davis says.

 Davis set out to take modern day photographs of these historic sites, but never tried to take replica pictures.
 The problem with then-and-now pictures is that the old ones are more compelling, she said.
 She would rather have color photographs that could stand on their own, testimonies to life now.

 Davis is no stranger to the camera.
-A photojournalist for “the Baltimore Sun” for 31 years, Davis has been honored for her work on coverage of the death of Freddie Gray.
-She received a B.F.A. in Fine Art and Design at the Cooper Union for the Advancement of Science and Art.
-After working in New Jersey for seven years as a staff photographer and graphics editor at “The Record,” she left for a job at the Sun and has been living in Baltimore ever since.
+A photojournalist for the Baltimore Sun for 31 years, Davis has been honored for her work on coverage of the death of Freddie Gray.
+She received a B.F.A. in Fine Art and Design at the Cooper Union for the Advancement of Science and Art, where she was a member of the National Press Photographers Association.
+After working in New Jersey for seven years, she found a job at the Sun and has been living in Baltimore ever since.

 Davis personally recalled Charles Parrish, a Baltimore real estate investor, who remembers nights spent at the Gayety Theater, where his mother worked as a stripper in burlesque shows.
 Or Robert K Headley, a Baltimore native and author of “Exit: A History of Movies in Baltimore,” who saved all his ticket stubs from his trips to the theater as a child and who let Davis photograph them for the inside cover of “Flickering Treasures.”